je-suis-tm/je-suis-tm/README.md

-### Je vais être absent du 24 au 29 aout inclusivement.
-I will be away from August 24th to 29th.
+### Je vais être absent du 24 au 29 Août inclusivement.
+I will be away from August 24 to 29.

 ### 👋 there